CV-Factory/Backend/README.md

 ### Generative AI and Advanced Text Processing

-- **Large Language Model (LLM) Integration**: Incorporates Google's Gemini API (via `ChatGoogleGenerativeAI` from `langchain_google_genai`) to generate application-specific text, such as cover letters.
+- **Large Language Model (LLM) Integration**: Incorporates Groq's API (via `ChatGroq` from `langchain_groq`) to generate application-specific text, such as cover letters.
 The `generate_cover_letter_semantic.py` script showcases how the LLM is prompted with contextually relevant information to produce desired outputs.
 - **Retrieval-Augmented Generation (RAG)**: Implements a RAG pipeline using Langchain to enhance the LLM's context understanding for tasks like cover letter generation.
 This process, detailed in `generate_cover_letter_semantic.py`, involves:
     - Loading source documents (e.g., job posting text from the `logs/` directory).
     - Chunking the text into manageable pieces (using `SemanticChunker` from `langchain_experimental.text_splitter` or `RecursiveCharacterTextSplitter` from `langchain.text_splitter`).
     - Generating vector embeddings for these chunks using Cohere (via `CohereEmbeddings` from `langchain_cohere`).
     - Storing these embeddings in a FAISS vector store (`faiss-cpu`) for efficient similarity searches.
-    - Retrieving relevant text chunks based on the generation task and providing them as augmented context to the Gemini LLM.
+    - Retrieving relevant text chunks based on the generation task and providing them as augmented context to the Groq LLM.
 This enables more informed, specific, and relevant text generation compared to using the LLM with a generic prompt alone.

 ## 🛠 Tech Stack